Academic Catalog

 To initiate the admission process, a prospective student needs to complete an application indicating a preferred location and starting session date.
 Prospective students may also indicate a secondary location preference if desired.
 Not all locations are available for new student enrollment every session.

 Determining Academic Eligibility is the role of the Chamberlain University BSN Admission Committee.
-The Chamberlain University BSN Admission Committee reviews applicants using a holistic evaluation system that considers several factors which may include previous coursework, CGPA and ACT, SAT, or HESI Admission Assessment (A2) scores.
+The Chamberlain University BSN Admission Committee reviews applicants using a holistic evaluation system that considers several factors which may include previous coursework, CGPA and ACT, SAT, TEAS, or HESI Admission Assessment (A2) scores.
 Additional factors important to student success in nursing school may also be considered.
 An applicant's most recent educational experience shall be considered by the Chamberlain University BSN Admission Committee.

 The thresholds listed below are intended as a guide to determining academic eligibility but do not guarantee acceptance.
 Applicants who fall below these thresholds may still be successful in the nursing program.
 It is the responsibility of the Chamberlain University BSN Admission Committee to select candidates for academic eligibility and document rationale.
 Once a decision of academic eligibility has been made, no additional documentation will adjust admission or progression requirements.